 ...

-For more examples of infinite loops in action, check out Socket Programming in Python (Guide).
+For more practical examples of infinite loops in action, check out Socket Programming in Python (Guide).
 To learn more about while

 loops, check out Python “while” Loops (Indefinite Iteration).